Back to Blog

 Quick Fixes: 5 Home Treatments to Safely Alleviate Neck Pain

-The neck is a complicated area of the body.
-Actually, in TCM (Traditional Chinese Medicine), ALL the meridians (14 of 'em) pass through your neck.
-In the style of acupuncture we practice, we palpate the neck nearly at every visit to detect what may be going off-kilter in your body and (hopefully) correct it with the treatment.
+The neck is complex.
+In TCM (Traditional Chinese Medicine), all 14 meridians pass through some part of your neck.
+In the style of acupuncture we practice (KMS, based on the teachings of Kiiko Matsumoto), we palpate the neck at every visit to figure out what's happening in your body and start to correct it with the treatment.

 I've had whiplash injuries in the past, and a job that requires me to look down at detailed things a lot, so neck pain and I go way back.
 For me, pain and other health problems are chances to learn more about my body.
 And I've learned a LOT about the neck that I'd like to share with you.